ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

   stops setting cookies, Fastly will still not cache that fragment.
 Any document referring to that ESI will be a `MISS`.
   Fastly cache needs to be purged (`Purge-all` request) in order to remove this flag.

-- It means that it is not recommended to always initiate a session when loading the front page.
+- It means that it's not recommended to always initiate a session when loading the front page.

 You must ensure that you do not unintendedly start a session in a controller used by ESIs, for example, when trying to access as session variable before a session has been initiated yet.